Best EU Country for Business 2024

 Benefits of business registration in Europe

-• The company will be working in economically stable and prestigious country with high level of business reputation.
-The majority of the governments of EU jurisdictions provide various subsidies.
+• The company will work in an economically stable and prestigious country with a high level of business reputation.
+The most of the governments of EU jurisdictions provide different types of subsidies.
 The companies of authoritarian states of Europe are not questionable;

-• The well-developed system of state support for business: effective company development programs, tax incentives, grants, and loans on good terms;
+• Effective system of the state support of business: good programs of development of the company, tax stimulating, grants and loans on good conditions;

-• The exclusion of the possibility for offshoring, but opening accounts in European banks is possible, including Swiss banks.
+• Exclusion of the possibility for offshoring, but opening accounts in European banks is possible, including Swiss banks.

-• Tax planning opportunities – the tax rates in many countries were reduced to acceptable level.
+• Tax planning opportunities: the tax rates in many countries were reduced to an acceptable level.
 Considering the options, one should be interested in incentives for new companies, existence of double tax treaty practice, partnership and prospects for medium and small business;

-• Preference should be given to the low-tax states, which are interested in inflow of foreign entrepreneurs and provide maximum number of benefits for them;
+• The low-tax states, which actually take an interest in the inflow of foreign entrepreneurs and create maximum benefits for them, are to be preferred;

-• The prestige of the company will turn into a real advantage: a European company is trusted in many countries.
+• The prestige of the company will turn into a real advantage: very often, a European company is trusted everywhere.
 A market and partnership with the EU enhance your credibility in the international environment;

-• Most countries’ legislations provide for residence permit and even citizenship granting to a person who manages to successfully develop a business.
+• In most countries, national legislation provides for residence permit and even citizenship granting to a person who manages to successfully develop a business.

-When considering the type of business to open in Europe, it is necessary to study the industries that need development and support in the countries you are interested in.
-In this way, you will be able to choose the most favourable option for doing business in Europe.
+The type of business to open in Europe must be meticulously considered, studying the industries that need development and support within the countries of your interest.
+In this way, you will be able to make a choice of option that would be most favorable in the context of doing business in Europe.

 Requirements to establish a company in Europe